chipsalliance/fpga-interchange-schema/docs/device_resources.md

                                 │
 ```

-In the above example, there 17 BELs:
+In the above example, there are 17 BELs:

 | BEL Name | Category  | # Input | # Output |
 |----------|-----------|---------|----------|